frankligy/scTriangulate/docs/tutorial.rst

    :align: center
    :target: target

-As we can see, different resolutions lead to various number of clusters, and it is clear that certain regions got sub-divided in higher resolutions.
-However, we don't know whether this sub-populations are valid off the top of our heads. **Here comes scTriangulate, which will scan each clusters at each resolutions, and mix-and-match different solutions to achieve an optimal one.**
+As you can see, different resolutions lead to various number of clusters, and it is clear that certain regions get sub-divided in higher resolutions.
+However, we don't know whether this sub-populations are valid off the top of our heads.
+Here comes scTriangulate, which will scan each clusters at each resolution, and mix-and-match different solutions to achieve a reconciled result.

 Running scTriangulate
 ~~~~~~~~~~~~~~~~~~~~~~~~~